 Bohme is an American immigrant success story.
 This company was founded by two sisters who immigrated from Brazil as young girls.
 It was first launched in 2006 when both of them were in their early 20s.
 Today they employ over 200 women in western part of the US with some of their manufactiring also done locally.
 We absolutely love their designs and styling, complimented by affordable prices and Free Shipping on orders of $50+

 ModCloth was at the frontlines of online retailing when the concept first came about.
-This company featuring uniqly feminine and vintage-inspired styles now has headquarters all over the States, employing hundreds of women and maintaining their integrity and competitive advantages that always had them stand out.
+This company features uniquely feminine and vintage-inspired styles now has locations all over the States, employing hundreds of women and maintaining their integrity and competitive advantages that always had them stand out.
 They are notorious for promoting size inclusion, being one of the first stores to offer the same items in sizes XS through 3X.
 Although being in business for almost 20 years, they stayed true to their original style and vision and continued to remain an independently owned company.